CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 ### Padding

 A tile's `byteLength` must be aligned to an 8-byte boundary.
+The contained [Feature Table](../FeatureTable/README.md#padding) and [Batch Table](../BatchTable/README.md#padding) must conform to their respective padding requirement.

 ## Header